icssc/docs/content/docs/contributor/zotmeal/index.md

 ---
-title: ZotMeal
+title: PeterPlate (Formerly ZotMeal)
 ---

 ## About

-Navigating UCI's dining options at Brandywine and the Anteatery is now simpler and more informed with ZotMeal.
+Navigating UCI's dining options at Brandywine and the Anteatery is now simpler and more informed with PeterPlate.
 This comprehensive menu viewer, available as a website and mobile app, is designed to enhance your campus dining experience.
-UCI students use ZotMeal to plan their daily meals and track progress toward their nutritional goals.
+UCI students use PeterPlate to plan their daily meals and track progress toward their nutritional goals.

-Key features of ZotMeal include:
+Key features of PeterPlate include:

 - **_Detailed Menu Viewer_**: Browse current and upcoming menus, allowing you to strategically plan your meal swipes and never miss your favorite dishes.